 It is important to reiterate it: no currently known hepatitis A, B, C, D and E viruses were detected in the subjects examined.

-The sudden explosion of acute hepatitis cases in children around the world is worrying, but the WHO seems to be on the spot.
-Until new indications, needless to say, do not panic (I say this as a parent of a four-year-old girl).
+The sudden explosion of cases of acute hepatitis in children around the world is worrying, but the WHO appears to be on the ball.
+Until new indications, needless to say, don't panic (I say this as a parent of a four-year-old girl).